stal-ix/stal-ix.github.io/KERNEL.md

 Remember that path, you will need it later, in GRUB cli or in grub.cfg.

-Or, alternatively, you can use separate realm for bootstrap kernel:
+Alternatively, you can use a separate realm for the bootstrap kernel:

 ```shell
 ix# ix mut kernel bin/kernel/6/0/slot/1